topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

     die();
 }`

-It was saved and close the file when editing was completed.
+The file was saved and closed when editing was completed.

 The web page can be accessed on the web brower by visiting the domain name or public IP address configured for your website, followed by `/todo_list.php:`